jacksbrokenheart/PYTHON_RESOURCES/README.md

 # Free Resources for learning python 3

+The main reason for learning python 3 is for massive prototyping.
+It is used everywhere, and the code is relatively small.
+There are tremendous resources out there, some of them are given.
+There are lots of libraries in python3, so when you are developing something make sure it doesn't have a library, so use it for not making that from scratch!

 ## For clearing the basics

 * [Course by Dr-Chuck of University Of Michigan](http://www.pythonlearn.com/) - Course